rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/readme.md

 	* For EACH of the archival objects linked to that container, add a Conditions Governing Access Note to restrict the item and make it not requestable.
 		* Publish = true
+                * Restriction Begin = Date item was identified as missing
    		* Local Access Restriction Type = Select restricted
-		* Content = Box is missing
+		* Content = Box is missing as of (date)

-### 6.7.2 Documenting missing items/folders
+### 6.7.2 Documenting missing items and folders
-* In ASpace, for the archival object that is missing, add a Conditions Governing Access Note to restrict the item and make it not requestable.
+* In ASpace, for the archival object that is missing, add a Conditions Governing Access Note:
   	* Publish = true
-	* Local Access Restriction Type = Select restricted
+  	* Restriction Begin = Date item was identified as missing
+	* Local Access Restriction Type = Blank [Do NOT select RESTRICTED as the local access restriction type.
+This will restrict the entire box and make the entire box unrequestable.
+There is no way to make a single folder within a box unrequestable, without making the entire box unrequestable.]
-	* Content = Item/folder is missing
+	* Content = Item/folder is missing as of (date) [You can also add any additional information that may be relevant]
-* Add the missing item to the [Missing Manuscript Items spreadsheet](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/Ecxmy26MqsJMkF11zYyEG7wBB6TjioNCqMvxwRIzjhDg-g?e=DIInor)
+* Add the missing item to the [Missing Manuscript Items spreadsheet](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/Ecxmy26MqsJMkF11zYyEG7wBB6TjioNCqMvxwRIzjhDg-g?e=DIInor), including relevant information about the search for the item.
 * If an item is confirmed to be permanently missing and cannot be located anywhere:
-  	* Add to the MIssing Manuscript Items spreadsheet
+  	* Add to the Missing Manuscript Items spreadsheet
 	* Delete the Archival Object in ASpace
 	* Add a memo to the CL-2 file documenting that the item was declared permanently missing and deleted from the finding aid.

-### 6.7.3 Documenting missing items/folders without an identified container
+### 6.7.3 Documenting missing items and folders without an identified container

 * On rare occasions, a folder/item cannot be located due to containers being renumbered.
 For example, OPs in a collection were renumbered at some point and now an OP folder cannot be located.
 * Check other logical containers (i.e. oversized folders and boxes) to try and locate the item.
 If the item cannot be located and you cannot identify the container that it should be in, document as follows.